 Are supermarkets open on Sunday in Germany?

 Most supermarkets and grocery shops are closed on Sundays in Germany.
-In some German cities, the supermarkets in the airports and some central train stations are open on Sundays.
-You can also find a small selection of groceries in certain gas stations, which are mostly open on Sundays.
+However, in some German cities, the supermarkets in the airports and some central train stations are open on Sundays.
+In addition, you can also find a small selection of groceries in certain gas stations.

 Is Aldi popular in Germany?